kohkimakimoto/buildsh/README.md

 ```

 Buildsh boots a docker container using the default image [kohkimakimoto/buildsh:latest](https://hub.docker.com/r/kohkimakimoto/buildsh/), and starts bash with interactive mode.
-Your current working direcotory is automatically mounted to `/build` directory in the container, and several language runtime (Go, Ruby, PHP, etc...) already be installed.
+Your current working direcotory is automatically mounted to `/build` directory in the container, and several programming language runtimes (Go, Ruby, PHP, etc...) already be installed.
 So you can run your project's tests by the following commands.

 ```